jstagge/reproduc_hyd/Survey_files.md

 You can access a public survey form at this link https://goo.gl/LPCTEz.
 Please make a copy of the form to your own Google Driveaccount and then edit it.
 Leave this public form as-is to match the original one.

 ### Edit the survey logic flowchart file
-You can access a public flochart logic at this link https://goo.gl/UzTzyP.
+You can access a public flochart survey logic at this link https://goo.gl/UzTzyP.
 Please make a copy of the file to your own Google Drive account and then edit it.
 Leave this public file as-is to match the original one.
+Thanks to [Draw.io App](https://www.draw.io/)

 ![](https://github.com/jstagge/reproducibility/blob/master/Reproducibility_FlowChart.png)